 Who is this project for?

 The main beneficiaries of Critical Skills for Life and Work are ‘highly skilled refugees’, a term which is used as a rough synonym to ‘professionals’.
 However, this seemingly straightforward designation is surprisingly hard to operationalise.
 An obvious question is whether the term refers to individuals who are highly skilled by employment, highly skilled by competence, highly skilled by education, or any combination of the above.
 In practical terms, there was broad agreement that our definition includes, say, surgeons and engineers who had to relocate because of war, but could it also include professional athletes or law students whose career trajectories were interrupted?
-And that did not even begin to address the difficult questions like: Which skills are valued?
+And that did not even begin to address the difficult questions like: Which skills do we value?
 By whose standards?
-What exactly is the threshold one has to meet to be ‘highly skilled’, and is it the same across contexts?
-In retrospect, it seems that additional discussion in the formative stages of the project would have been helpful, and it is perhaps unfortunate that an inefficient communication structure and exaggerated concerns about ‘tone’ stiffled this discussion at the stage when it could have made a difference.
+What exactly is the threshold one needs to meet to be ‘highly skilled’, and is it the same across contexts?
+In retrospect, it seems that additional discussion in the formative stages of the project would have been helpful, and it is perhaps unfortunate that an inefficient communication structure and exaggerated concerns about ‘tone’ stifled this discussion at the stage when it could have made a difference.

 In a series of emails, and most recently at a steering group meeting that took place in Graz, I insisted on two points.
 Firstly, our definition should be sensitive to the political implications of distinguishing between ‘highly skilled’ and ‘unskilled’ immigrants.
 My main concern was that we had to take care not to reproduce and ratify the unacceptable view that refugees are valued only in terms of their potential economic contributions.
 Secondly, I argued that, whatever criteria we used, these should be unambiguous, transparent and measurable.
 Rather than reinvent the wheel, I proposed adopting the International Standard Classification of Occupations (ISCO-08) scheme, which is used by statistics agencies worldwide, and therefore had the added benefit of ensuring comparability across the three national sites of research, and multiple countries of refugee origin.
 The ISCO-08 scheme draws on multiple criteria (formal education, typical tasks, amount of experience and training required) to define four skill levels, and defines ‘professionals’ (level 4) as having tertiary education, being mainly involved in intellectual work, and working in contexts where high literacy and numeracy skills are essential.